@fluxStyles

 4. Keep your keys secure as they grant access to your account and devices.

-2. Create Your Gateway
+2. Setup Your Device

 Requirements